brianblakely/slapstick-english-translation/technical-notes.md

 Hiragana mode is re-enabled with `D5`.

 ## Name of Speaker
-`E0XX` - Pointers, where "XX" corresponds to the speaker's name.
+`E0XX` - Where "XX" corresponds to the speaker's name.

 Names themselves stored at `0006F350`.
 End byte is `CC`.